hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [11:11:17](#16205586774022ZQgyh:gitter.im) <hiiamboris (NOT THIS ONE)>:
-That's what happens when you work against the design í ½í¸‰
+That's what happens when you work against the design ğŸ˜‰

 [11:12:13](#16205587334023ZhVYD:gitter.im) <hiiamboris (NOT THIS ONE)>:
 But `foreach` is still at your disposal, so doable.